foundeo/ubuntu-nginx-lucee/README.md

 		include railo.conf;
 	}

-You may also want to break logging out into its own file, like this:
+You may also want to break logging for this site out into its own file, like this:

 	server {
 		listen 80;